voxel51/player51/README.md

 Note that the `build.bash` script sets a variable `NODE_ENV` to `prod` which forces the minimification of the code.
 If you do not want to minify the code, then you should change that to `dev`.

 ## Reference

 Some background information on rollup.
 - <https://code.lengstorf.com/learn-rollup-js/>

 # Usage Notes

 The container div must be set to `position: relative`.

 # Examples and Testing

-Assume you have a running python installation.
+The test server requires a Python 2 installation.

 ## Get the test data